h2non/jshashes/README.md

 ## Changelog

 * `1.0.3`
+  - Important bugfixes to UTF-8 encoding (broken in 1.0.2) and the RIPEMD-160 hash (broken in 1.0.1). (gh #6)
+  - New test suite for hashes, CRC32, and hmac; run with 'npm test' in node.
+  - Fixed global variable leaks. (gh #13)
+  - CRC32 will now always return positive values. (gh #11)
   - Bugs fixed (#5, #6, #8, #10, #11)
   - Added package version property to the exposed Hashes Object
   - Added test cases